ChanWenLe/Natural-Language-Processing/README.md

 ### 2.)Project Steps
 1. Data Preprocessing and Wrangling
-2. Sentiment Analysis
+2. Sentiment Analysis <br>
+   -NLTK <br>
+   -TextBlob <br>
+   -SpaCy
-3. Data Visualisation
+4. Data Visualisation
-4. Evaluation of Results
+5. Evaluation of Results

 # Data Preprocessing and Wrangling
 With the raw dataset, a few data cleaning steps were conducted with Python.
 Code available in the "Amazon Reviews.ipynb" file.